What Happens If You Lose Your House Deeds?

 • Whether the applicant receives any rent from the property.

-• Proof the applicant is allowed to apply for registration as the legal estate is in their name.
+• Proof the applicant can apply for registration as the legal estate is in their name.

-More details of how to apply and what to do in different circumstances can be found via the government’s official guide.
+The government’s official guide provides more details about how to apply and what to do in different circumstances.

 What if I have a mortgage?

-If you have a mortgage, there’s a chance your mortgage provider will hold the house deeds at certain times.
+If you have a mortgage, your mortgage provider may hold the house deeds at certain times.

-If the deeds were lost or destroyed while your mortgage provider had them, you don’t need to panic.
+You don’t need to panic if the deeds were lost or destroyed while your mortgage provider had them.

-You will need to obtain a statutory declaration or certificate from the conveyancer who investigated the title before the lender made you a mortgage offer.
+You must obtain a statutory declaration or certificate from the conveyancer who investigated the title before the lender made you a mortgage offer.

-In these cases you must also give details that prove the mortgage actually exists.
-You may also need to give proof of your repayments.
+In these cases, you must also provide details proving the mortgage exists.
+You may also need to provide proof of your repayments.